-There's an early start this morning as we venture out of Bangkok to the ancient town of Ayutthaya.
+There's an early start this morning as we transfer (approximately two hours) from Bangkok to the ancient town of Ayutthaya.
 Our two-hour transfer takes us into the heart of this fascinating site and we start cycling by the huge reclining Buddha.
 Much of the old town was destroyed by the Burmese in the 18th century and we will cycle through the remaining shrine towers and enormous temples to appreciate the past magnificence.
 Stay: iRabbit Hotel (or similar) (B).

 Today we follow minor roads through rural Thai landscapes including rubber and eucalyptus plantations, tapioca and rice fields.
 There are a few easy rolling hills but the route is mostly flat.
-The ride ends when we join a busier road before driving the final short distance to the town of Kabin Buri by bus.
+The ride ends when we join a busier road before driving (approximately 40 minutes) to the town of Kabin Buri by bus.
 Stay: Serenity Hotel & Spa Onsen (or similar) (B).

-After breakfast we drive to the busy border and complete customs formalities as we cross into Cambodia at Poipet.
-We then drive to Siem Reap.
-Due to years of civil war, the country is poorer and less developed than its neighbours.
+After an early breakfast, we transfer (one hour) to Don Mueang International Airport (DMK) for our 1hr 5min flight to Siem Reap (SAI).
+Arriving mid-morning, we have a 15-minute transfer to our hotel.
 Apart from growth in the capital and around Siem Reap, the way of life in the countryside is still much the same as it has been for centuries.

 This afternoon's ride from Siem Reap takes us past Wat Athvea, a modern temple in the grounds of the ruins of an Angkorian temple, and ends at a market and picnic area outside of Siem Reap.
-Stay: Angkor Holiday (or similar) (B).
+Stay: Baitong Heritage Hotel (or similar) (B).

 Today we cycle outside the main Angkor complex to the outlying temple of Banteay Srei, 21.
 7mi (35km) from Siem Reap town.
 Our route takes us past paddy fields, and through pretty villages.
 Banteay Srei was built in the 10th century and contains some of the finest examples of Khmer sculpture.
 Although much smaller than the later temples, the buildings here are covered in exquisite carvings.